philip30/letrac/README.md

 Installation
 =====
+This software was built upon Python 2.7.3.
+Using the same version of python (or higher) is recommended for best compatibility.

 This software uses additional alignment software https://github.com/neubig/pialign to do word alignment.
 You need to install it first so it can be referenced from letrac.